 Knowing how to keep rats away is key to averting an infestation.
 The secret to rat prevention is keeping a clean property and catching their tell-tale signs early.

-- Check around the home from any small spaces that rats can squeeze into, such as vents, drains, holes in doors, and cracks in walls.
+- Check around the home for any small spaces that rats can squeeze into, such as vents, drains, door holes, and wall cracks.

 - Seal any gaps using concrete, caulk, expanding foam, metal plates, or wire wool.